SuperVia: Judicial recovery

 As of June 2021, the concessionaire claims that it lost half its passengers during the pandemic and accumulates a debt of around and that the Judicial request to the Court of Justice of Rio de Janeiro is to preserve the provision of services to passengers and initiate a cycle of negotiations with creditors.
-The company will keep its activities even with the request for recovery.
+The company would keep its activities even with the request for recovery.

-The company, as well as the entire passenger system in Rio de Janeiro, does not have any government subsidy and basically supports itself with funds from ticket sales.
-With the worsening of the pandemic and the economic crisis, the full recovery of the flow of passengers is expected for 2023, according to company figures.
+The company, as well as the entire passenger system in Rio de Janeiro, did not have any government subsidy and basically supports itself with funds from ticket sales.
+With the worsening of the pandemic and the economic crisis, the full recovery of the flow of passengers was expected for 2023, according to company figures.